atomix/atomix.github.io/docs/latest/user-manual/concepts/replication-protocols.md

 title: Replication Protocols
 ---

 Replication protocols are specific distributed systems protocols implemented by Atomix to share state across nodes.
-Atomix core depends on several different types of protocols for state replication.
+Atomix core depends on several different types of protocols for state replication ranging from strong to weak consistency.

 ## Raft